 Morgan Stanley’s Global Investment Committee:

-Morgan Stanley Wealth Management's Global Investment Committee provides guidance on asset allocation recommendations through the creation and maintenance of the model portfolios called the GIC Asset Allocation Models.
+Morgan Stanley Wealth Management's Global Investment Committee provides guidance on asset allocation recommendations through the creation and maintenance of the investment models called the GIC Asset Allocation Models.
 The GIC Asset Allocation Models have both strategic allocations (seeking to maximize returns in the long run) and tactical allocations (seeking to maximize returns over a shorter period).
-The asset allocation recommendations in the GIC Asset Allocation Models are then implemented by us in your separately managed MORGAN STANLEY ACCESS INVESTING Program account, tailored to your specific financial needs and situation, your risk tolerance and subject to any reasonable investment restrictions imposed by you.
+The asset allocation recommendations in the GIC Asset Allocation Models are used as the basis for the model portfolios offered in the MSAI Program.
+A Morgan Stanley investment team then selects and invests the specific mutual funds and exchange traded funds that populate the model portfolio in your separately managed MSAI Program account, tailored to your specific financial needs and situation, your risk tolerance and subject to any reasonable investment restrictions imposed by you.

-The GIC has formed in August 2009 and is currently made up of senior professionals from Morgan Stanley and its affiliate, Morgan Stanley & Co.
+The GIC was formed in August 2009 and is currently made up of senior professionals from Morgan Stanley and its affiliate, Morgan Stanley & Co.
 LLC.

 Information used by us: